Medical Assisting Technology

 - Students must submit health information and have a complete physical examination by a licensed physician, physician assistant, or nurse practitioner prior to participation in learning experiences in any clinical facility.

-- Students must provide documentation of required immunizations (Hepatitis B, Tetanus, MMR, and TB) as well as provide documentation of a negative TB skin test no sooner than 3 months prior to the anticipated semester of enrollment and no later than 30 days after enrollment in the program.
+- Students must provide documentation of required drug-screen & immunizations (Hepatitis B, Tetanus, MMR, and TB) prior to preceptorship.
+Documentation of a negative drug-screen & TB skin test should be submitted no later than 30 days after enrollment in the preceptor course.
 Students who have a positive drug-screen, retesting should be complete 30 days following positive examination.
-Students who have a positive TB skin test result must submit documentation of a negative chest x-ray within 30 days of enrollment in the program.
+Students who have a positive TB skin test result must submit documentation of a negative chest x-ray within 30 days following positive examination.
 Students must have the TB skin test repeated yearly until completion of the program.
 (Required before starting MAT-230 - Medical Assisting Preceptorship and MAT 239 Phlebotomy Preceptorship)

 - Students must have current CPR certification to participate in learning experiences in any clinical facility.
 The certification must remain valid throughout the learning experience.